aaronott/site.bsidesboulder/content/pages/about.md

 url: "/about/"
 ---

-In case you hadn't heard we are attempting to bring the BSides Conference to Boulder, Co.
+In case you hadn't heard, we are attempting to bring the BSides Conference to Boulder, CO.

 ## About BSides